robin-mu/EDGE/Wiki/Memory-Pointers.md

 | Prisms at checkpoint                 | `edge.exe+1F9064, 130`     | Value of prisms when the last checkpoint was activated                                                                                                      |

 ## Other cube
-Changing the first offset from `34` to `38` yields the equivalent variables for other cubes (Holocube and darkcube).
+Changing the first offset from `34` to `38` yields the equivalent variables for other cubes (holocube and darkcube).

 # Inputs
 Keyboard inputs are managed in the memory region around `edge.exe+1F8BEB`.
-Here each **byte** corresponds to a button.
+Here, each **byte** corresponds to a button.
 If its value is set to anything but 0, the corresponding button will be registered as being pressed.
 The most important buttons are:

 | Button | Pointer           |
 |--------|-------------------|